bugcrowd/templates/submissions/description/external_behavior/browser_feature/autocorrect_enabled/recommendations.md

 # Recommendation(s)

-It is recommended to adjust sensitive input parameters to have autocorrect turned off to limit the caching of sensitive data.
+It is recommended to set the autocorrect attribute to "off" for any sensitive input parameters to limit the caching of sensitive data.
+For example, `autocorrect="off"`.